JohnnyOhall/tinyapp/README.md

 ## Getting Started

+- Clone the project and run it locally
 - Install all dependencies (using the `npm install` command).
-- Run the development web server using the `node express_server.js` command.
+- Run the development web server using the `npm start` command.